 They measure about 12 inches long with reddish fur.
 The pests have flatter tails are in comparison to other squirrels.
 They are excellent climbers and extremely territorial.
 They usually live by themselves.
 If other animals try to move into their space, they will fight them off.

 There are two main species of flying squirrels.
-The northern variety is slightly larger at 21 inches long.
+The northern variety is slightly smaller at 10 inches long.
 Both them and the southern species have greyish-brown fur.
 Unlike most squirrels, they are nocturnal and are mostly active at night.

 Squirrels In The Walls & The House